wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
 This will look for all PARTs that have the `MonoPropellant` RESOURCE.
-And from these, it will filter again for only those RESOURCE nodes that have a `maxAmount = 750` Field.
+And from these, it will filter again for only those RESOURCE nodes that have a `maxAmount = 750` Key.

 <br>
 >```